IrisSchmeder/Species-Responses-to-Urban-Expansion/README.md

 ## Data
 The analysis uses downloaded data available from VertNet and iNaturalist.
+We also use landcover data from NLCD (https://www.mrlc.gov/data) and an urbanization raster from Texas Department of Transportation (https://gis-txdot.opendata.arcgis.com/datasets/6aeee12f605d4b0b9fc74b31d2ea4ea5_0/about).

 ## Scripts
 ### Data Prep & Info